eclipse-che/che-server/CONTRIBUTING.md

 1. Open the command palette (Ctrl/Cmd + Shift + P).
 2. Execute the `Tasks: Run Task` command.
 3. Select the `devfile` folder  and select the `1.
 Build sources` task to build the project sources with maven.
 4. Follow steps 1 and 2 again, select the `1.
-Build image` task to build a container image.
+Build image` task in the `devfile` folder to build a container image.
+5. Follow steps 1 and 2 again, select the `3.
+Install chectl` task in the `devfile` folder to install the chectl cli tool.
-5. In the workspace terminal, tag the **che-server** image with your account: `podman tag quay.io/eclipse/che-server:next <docker registry>/<your account>/che-server:next`.
+6. In the workspace terminal, tag the **che-server** image with your account: `podman tag quay.io/eclipse/che-server:next <docker registry>/<your account>/che-server:next`.
-6. Push the **che-server** image to your account: `podman push <docker registry>/<your account>/che-server:next`.
+7. Push the **che-server** image to your account: `podman push <docker registry>/<your account>/che-server:next`.

 # Local build requirements
 - Apache Maven 3.9 or later